rextechs/AzureIoTBootcamp/Day1-HOL1.md

 ## Step 6 : Deploy Simulated Temperature Sensor from Marketplace to Windows Server

 IoT Edge is used to connect devices and sensors to cloud.
-In this lab, we're going to use an existing simulator from Azure Marketplace.
+In this lab, we're going to use an existing simulator from Azure Marketplace

 Azure Marketplace is an online applications and services marketplace where you can browse through a wide range of enterprise applications and solutions that are certified and optimized to run on Azure, including [IoT Edge modules](https://azuremarketplace.microsoft.com/marketplace/apps/category/internet-of-things?page=1&subcategories=iot-edge-modules).